 Get up early, drive across Oahu, and have breakfast at Cafe Haleiwa with the surfers.
 Then, depending on what you want to do and what the weather is like, here are some choices for a day at the beach: In the summer, when the waves are flat, Waimea Beach Park is great for swimming, snorkeling, and bodysurfing; in the winter, watch surfers take on huge 30-foot waves.
 If you want to go snorkeling or diving, Pupukea Beach Park is excellent.
 On your way home, return to Haleiwa and stop at the shrimp trucks for a cheap and delicious meal.

 Day 10: Manoa & Diamond Head

 Spend the day hiking, either into the rainforest or up to the top of an old volcano.
 Serious hikers might check out the Makiki-Manoa series of trails.
 Of course, after all that exercise, you might want to plan a massage in the afternoon at one of Hawaii's best spas.
 You'll deserve it.

 Day 11: On the Water

 See Hawaii from a different angle -- get out on the water for a day.
 Even if you think you get seasick, take the lunch cruise on Navatek I. It's designed with stabilizers to guarantee that you won't get green around the gills.
-You can enjoy a great lunch and Hawaiian music as you cruise off Waikiki.
-Or plunge underwater with Atlantis Submarines, where you can view below the ocean blue without getting wet.
-Plan to eat a fish dinner in Waikiki that night.
+You can enjoy a great lunch and whale-watching in season as you cruise off Waikiki.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.